Gauerdia/Guwon-Ui-Son-Prototype/README.md

 state-of-the-art programming language for this purpose before.

 ### Backend:
-I used the MySQL-database of a webhosting server which i rented for testing server communication and for practicing web development.
+I used the MySQL-database of a webhosting server which I rented for testing server communication and for practicing web development.
 However, because of the very nature of webhosting, I was not able to utilize a framework like laravel, how I originally planned to do.
 So the PHP-code has been done fairly simple.
 Because of the lack of security configurations it is not advisable to use this approach in a released version.
 For demonstating the own experience with PHP and different